Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Introduction

 Motivated by TDA applications, and in particular by RIVET's data analysis pipeline, this paper considers the problems of computing a (minimal) presentation and the bigraded Betti numbers of a bipersistence module $M$.
-We assume that $M$ is given implicitly: We take the input to be a chain complex of free bipersistence modules such that $M\cong \ker{\mb}/\im{\ma}$.
-We provide algorithms for both problems requiring $O(\sum_i |F^i|^3)$ time and $O(\sum_i |F^i|^2)$ memory, where $|F^i|$ denotes the size of a basis of $F^i$.
-(Here and throughout, when stating complexity bounds, we assume for simplicity that an elementary arithmetic operation in the field $K$ requires $O(1)$ time, and that storing an element of $K$ requires $O(1)$ memory.
-Virtually all TDA computations are done with $K$ a finite field, where these assumptions hold.)
+We assume that $M$ is given implicitly: We take the input to be a chain complex of free bipersistence modules

+with $M\cong \ker{\mb}/\im{\ma}$.
+We provide algorithms for both problems requiring $O(|X|^3+|Y|^3+|Z|^3)$ time and $O(|X|^2+|Y|^2+|Z|^2)$ memory, where for a free module $F$, $|F|$ denotes the rank of $F$, i.e., the size of any basis for $F$.
+Here and throughout, when stating complexity bounds, we assume for simplicity that an elementary arithmetic operation in the field $K$ requires $O(1)$ time, and that storing an element of $K$ requires $O(1)$ memory.
+Virtually all TDA computations are done with $K$ a finite field, where these assumptions hold.

-We briefly explain how such chain complexes arise in TDA: Given a $d$-parameter filtration $\X$, one has an associated a chain complex of $d$-parameter persistence modules
+\paragraph{Chain Complexes of Free Modules from Filtrations} We next briefly explain how the short chain complexes of free modules \cref{Eq:Short_Chain_Complex} arise in TDA.
+Given a $d$-parameter filtration $\X$, one has an associated chain complex of $d$-parameter persistence modules

-where $C^i(\X)_\z:=C^i(\X_\z;\K)$ is the usual simplicial chain vector space with coefficients in $\K$, and the internal maps in $C^i(\X)$ are inclusions.
+where $C_i(\X)_\z:=C_i(\X_\z;\K)$ is the usual simplicial chain vector space with coefficients in $\K$, and the internal maps in $C_i(\X)$ are inclusions.
 Let $H_i(\X)$ denote the $i^{\mathrm{th}}$ homology module of this chain complex.

-Often in TDA, $\X$ is defined in a way that ensures that each $C^i(\X)$ is free.
-In this case case we say $\X$ is \emph{1-critical}; otherwise, we say $\X$ is \emph{multi-critical}.
+Often in TDA, $\X$ is defined in a way that ensures each $C_i(\X)$ is free.
+In this case we say $\X$ is \emph{1-critical}; otherwise, we say $\X$ is \emph{multi-critical}.
+For example, the function-Rips bifiltration \cite{carlsson2009theory,blumberg2020stability} and the rhomboid bifiltration \cite{corbet2021computing,edelsbrunner2018multi} are 1-critical, while the degree bifiltrations \cite{lesnick2015interactive,blumberg2020stability} and the Rips trifiltration for time-varying data defined in \cite{kim2020spatiotemporal} are multi-critical.
 If $\X$ is multi-critical, a simple construction proposed by Chacholski, Scolamiero, and Vaccarino \cite{chacholski2017combinatorial} takes as input the short chain complex and yields a chain complex of free $d$-parameter persistence modules with $H_i(\X)\cong \ker g/\im f$.
-In the case $d=2$, this has been implemented in RIVET by Roy Zhao.
+In the 2-parameter case, this has been implemented in RIVET by Roy Zhao.